mpsonntag/prespost/201911b_CNS_Seminar/201911_CNS_seminar_outline.md

     - description & data model
   - behind the scenes
     - RRID, working on getting it as an endorsed research tool
-  - furthered integration of NIX with existing proprietory data formats and ephys data via neo
+  - furthered integration of NIX with existing proprietary data formats and ephys data via neo
   - during the workshop with pilsen we added support for reading and writing of